xparadoxical/gddocs/docs/topics/localfiles_encrypt_decrypt.md

 ## Encryption

+Note that you don't actually need to reencrypt the save file in order for the game to accept it.

 ### Windows

 Encryption is done pretty much the same way but with opposite operations and order.
 So the sequence for encrypting can be defined as: [gzip](https://zlib.net) compress/deflate -> [Base64](topics/encryption/base64) encode -> XOR using `0xb` (`11`) as a key.